-To resume normal configured operation when Configuration is complete, switch Factory Default dip-switch on the BU-245U-E to RUN and cycle power.
+To resume normal configured operation when Configuration is complete, switch Factory Default dip-switch on the BU-945U-E to RUN and cycle power.

 Note: Security Certificates.
-Configuration of the BU-245U-E uses an encrypted link (https).
-The security certificate used by the BU-245U-E is issued by Cooper Bussmann and matches the IP address 192.168.0.100.
+Configuration of the BU-945U-E uses an encrypted link (https).
+The security certificate used by the BU-945U-E is issued by Cooper Bussmann and matches the IP address 192.168.0.100.

-When you first connect to the BU-245U-E, your web browser will issue a warning that Cooper Bussmann is not a trusted authority.
+When you first connect to the BU-945U-E, your web browser will issue a warning that Cooper Bussmann is not a trusted authority.
 Ignore this warning and proceed to the configuration web page.
-To avoid seeing this warning in future, you can install the certificate into your browser.

 Internet Explorer 7 has an additional address check on security certificates.
-Unless the BU-245U-E has the address 192.168.0.100, when you first connect to the BU-245U-E, Internet Explorer 7 will issue a warning about mismatched security certificate address.
-You can turn off this behavior in IE7 by selecting

-"Tools > Internet Options > Advanced > Security > Warn about certificate address mismatch"
+Unless the BU-945U-E has the address 192.168.0.100, when you first connect to the BU-945U-E, Internet Explorer 7 will issue a warning about mismatched security certificate address.
+You can turn off this behavior in IE7 by selecting "Tools > Internet Options > Advanced > Security > Warn about certificate address mismatch\"

-Method 2 - Set BU-245U-E Network address to match the local network
+Method 2 - Set BU-945U-E Network address to match the local network

-For this method you will need to determine what IP address, Gateway address, and netmask to assign to the BU-245U-E so that it appears on your network.
+For this method you will need to determine what IP address, Gateway address, and netmask to assign to the BU-945U-E so that it appears on your network.
 Ask your system administrator if you don't know the correct settings for your network.
-E.g.

-The default IP address of the BU-245U-E modem is 192.168.0.1 and the network you wish to connect to is on 10.10.0.X (PC is on 10.10.0.5)
+E.g., The default IP address of the BU-945U-E modem is 192.168.0.1 and the network you wish to connect to is on 10.10.0.X (PC is on 10.10.0.5)

-Once you have determined the correct settings for your network, you need to connect to the modem's RS-232 serial port using a straight through serial cable and a terminal package such as HyperTerminal set to 115,200 baud.
+Once you have determined the correct settings for your network, you need to connect to the modem's RS-232 serial port using a straight through serial cable and a terminal package such as Hyperterminal set to 115,200 baud.
 8 data bits, 1 stop bit, no Parity.

-- Open HyperTerminal and monitor communications - Set the SETUP/RUN switch to the SETUP position, and connect power to the modem. - Observe HyperTerminal and when you see the Dragon screen (see below) press <Enter> to get the following prompt "#" - Type the following "ifconfig" and it will show the configuration of the Ethernet port and from this you will be able to see what the IP address is, e.g., eth0 Link encap:Ethernet HWaddr 00:12:AF:FF:FF inet addr:192.168.0.1 Bcast:192.168.0.255 Mask:255.255.255.0
+- Open Hyperterminal and monitor communications - Set the SETUP/RUN switch to the SETUP position, and connect power to the modem. - Observe Hyperterminal and when you see the Cooper Bussmann Dragon screen (see below) press < Enter> to get the following prompt "#"

+- Type the following "ifconfig" and it will show the configuration of the Ethernet port and from this you will be able to see what the IP address is, e.g., - eth0 Link encap:Ethernet HWaddr 00:12:AF:FF:FF:FF inet addr: 192.168.0.1 Bcast: 192.168.0.255 Mask: 255.255.255.0